umnilab/METS-R_SIM/README.md

 We designed an LSTM model for taxi zone level ridership prediction.
 The model consists of an aggregation layer, LSTM layers, and a dis-aggregation layer.
 The aggregation layer performs matrix multiplication that transforms the data from taxi zone space to community space, this layer is fixed and initialized to 24 community partitions.
 Each LSTM layer contains a stack of LSTM cells that consumes the sequential data in community space and outputs the prediction in low dimensional latent space.
 The disaggregation layer is a linear transformation (fully connected layer without non-linearity) that projects the prediction to taxi zone space.
 The whole model was trained end-to-end using Adam optimizer.
 Bayesian optimization was used to tune hyper-parameters like the time window size, the number of LSTM layers, and the learning rate.

-## 4 Structure of HPC module
+# 4 Structure of remote data client manager (RDCM)

-### 4.1 HPC framework
+## 4.1 HPC framework

-The HPC module is connected with multiple simulation instances that can run and send data over a socket to a remote host to analyze and build useful machine learning models.
+The HPC framework is used to connect multiple simulation instances that can run and send data over a socket to a remote host to analyze and build useful machine learning models.
 All these connections are managed by the *RemoteDataClientManager* (i.e. RDCM).
 RDCM's job is to manage these data senders (i.e. multiple simulation instances) and receive their data to separate buffer to be used by the ML algorithms.
 RDCM is independent of the simulator and runs as a separate process.

 - RemoteDataClient Class